 Sublet an office one day or one half-day a week:

 If you’ve got a colleague who will rent you some space by the hour in the beginning, that will save you even more.
 One day a week will cost you about $300 per month or less, depending on where you live.
 If you don’t live in an expensive place like San Francisco or New York City, give yourself a high five right now!

 Create a DIY website:

 Unless you are very tech savvy, start with a DIY platform.
 I recommend Squarespace because they are better than other DIY platforms at keeping up with changes and their customer support is excellent.
-A Squarespace site will cost you $16 per month.
+A Squarespace site will cost you around $12 per month.
 When you've got a bit of savings, I'll recommend that you consider working with a designer and perhaps using Wordpress instead.
+(Although this site is Squarespace so maybe not).
 For now, just create a simple and professional-looking site with just the basic pages (Home, About, Services (or Specialities), Contact/Fees).